mercari/gcp-sa-key-checker/README.md

 Additional flags:

 - `--out-dir DIR` - will write the PEM encoded x509 certificates for all scanned SAs to the output directory
+- `--quota-project PROJECT_ID` - will use the specified project for quota/billing purposes.
+Only really relevant for the `--ground-truth` which issues many IAM read calls.

 ## How it Works